Order On-Line Site Map Search

 To begin the tale … What Good is a Tail of Yarn?

-Finishing as an in-process activity
+Finishing as an in-process activity: Good uses for yarn tails

 To begin your knitting project, there is always some kind of cast on.
 Whatever the type cast on you use – be it long tail, a knitted-on type such as cable cast on, a provisional (temporary) type, etc., do you consider what is eventually going to happen to the tail of yarn that is left over?
 Instead of it being an afterthought, why not put that tail to use!